Find Affordable College Courses

 $21,474 Average Tuition & Fees

-You’ll be in good company if you decide to attend The University of Texas of the Permian Basin.
-It ranked #5 on our 2023 Best Value Petroleum Engineering Schools list.
-UT Permian Basin is a moderately-sized public school located in the medium-sized city of Odessa.
+You’ll join some of the best and brightest minds around you if you attend The University of Texas of the Permian Basin.
+The school came in at #5 on this year’s Best Value Petroleum Engineering Schools list.
+UT Permian Basin is a moderately-sized public school located in the city of Odessa.

-Out-of-state tuition fees for undergraduate students at Texas A&M College Station are $38,855 per year.
+The average tuition and fees for an out-of-state undergraduate student at Texas A&M College Station are $38,855 a year.
 On average, petroleum engineering graduates from Texas A&M College Station take out $20,099 in student loans while working on their degree.
 The average monthly payment of a loan this size is about $385, assuming that the borrower is on a 10-year repayment plan.

 #7